blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 the outskirts of imperial zones of control.
 Your movement speed is 40ft.

 ##### Keen Sense (Minimum 13 WIS)
-You have advantage on perception checks that rely on smell or taste.
+You have advantAge: on perception checks that rely on smell or taste.

 ##### Pack Tactics (Minimum 15 WIS)
-You have advantage on melee attacks targeting enemies within 5ft of an ally that is not unconscious.
+You have advantAge: on melee attacks targeting enemies within 5ft of an ally that is not unconscious.

 #### Avian